Portuguese Empire: South Asia, Persian Gulf and Red Sea

-The Portuguese empire expanded into the Persian Gulf, contesting control of the spice trade with the Ajuran Empire and the Ottoman Empire.
+The Portuguese empire expanded into the Persian Gulf, contesting control of the spice trade with the Ajuran Sultanate and the Ottoman Empire.
 Albuquerque conquered the Huwala state of Hormuz at the head of the Persian Gulf in 1515, establishing it as a vassal state.
 Aden, however, resisted Albuquerque's expedition in that same year and another attempt by Albuquerque's successor Lopo Soares de Albergaria in 1516.
 In 1521 a force led by António Correia captured Bahrain, defeating the Jabrid King, Muqrin ibn Zamil.
+Bahrain was under full Portuguese control by 1521, making it the first Middle Eastern country to be fully colonised by a European power.
 In a shifting series of alliances, the Portuguese dominated much of the southern Persian Gulf for the next hundred years.
 With the regular maritime route linking Lisbon to Goa since 1497, the island of Mozambique became a strategic port, and there was built Fort São Sebastião and a hospital.
 In the Azores, the Islands Armada protected the ships en route to Lisbon.

+The fortress of Diu, one of the most important Portuguese strongholds in India that was besieged by the Ottomans in 1538.

 In 1534, Gujarat faced attack from the Mughals and the Rajput states of Chitor and Mandu.
 The Sultan Bahadur Shah of Gujarat was forced to sign the Treaty of Bassein with the Portuguese, establishing an alliance to regain the country, giving in exchange Daman, Diu, Mumbai and Bassein.
 It also regulated the trade of Gujarati ships departing to the Red Sea and passing through Bassein to pay duties and allow the horse trade.
 After Mughal ruler Humayun had success against Bahadur, the latter signed another treaty with the Portuguese to confirm the provisions and allowed the fort to be built in Diu.
 Shortly afterward, Humayun turned his attention elsewhere, and the Gujarats allied with the Ottomans to regain control of Diu and lay siege to the fort.
 The two failed sieges of 1538 and 1546 put an end to Ottoman ambitions, confirming the Portuguese hegemony in the region, as well as gaining superiority over the Mughals.
 However, the Ottomans fought off attacks from the Portuguese in the Red Sea and in the Sinai Peninsula in 1541, and in the northern region of the Persian Gulf in 1546 and 1552.
 Each entity ultimately had to respect the sphere of influence of the other, albeit unofficially.